-Types of taxonomies Functional: this type of taxonomy organize itself along the different functions performed by an organization - both administrative and operational Company taxonomy development Pros Cons • Is most in tune with organizational goals and business processes Requires a new way of thinking about information Needs buy-in from everyone Reduce silos of information Requires one person to oversee the major shared 203 Redices duplication "buckets" Makes it easier to find the most recent Requires a liaison within each department that official document contributes to the "bucket" Shows the flow of information Requires more training of employees Naming of headings is unaffected by department name Is recommended by ISO Technical Table I. Report 15489 Functional Source: Bruno and Richmond (2003, p.
+Types of taxonomies Functional: this type of taxonomy organize in organization - both administrative and opera self along the different functions performed by an Company taxonomy development Pros Cons uevelopment Is most in tune with organizational goals and business processes Requires a new way of thinking about information Needs buy-in from everyone Reduce silos of information Requires one person to oversee the major shared 203 Redices duplication "buckets" 200 Makes it easier to find the most recent Requires a liaison within each department that official document contributes to the "bucket" Shows the flow of information Requires more training of employees Naming of headings is unaffected by department name Is recommended by ISO Technical Table I. Report 15489 Functional Source: Bruno and Richmond (2003, p.
 48) taxonomies based on functions.
 In WFP these pros signify a wish-list and they are dealt with in developing a HLT.
 However, even though we strongly agree with Bruno and Richmond the lack of an implementation model is a challenge.